SiliconLabs/wisun-br-linux-docker/README.md

     docker exec wisun-vm busctl introspect com.silabs.Wisun.BorderRouter /com/silabs/Wisun/BorderRouter

 > The formal specification of the DBus interface is not yet written, however
-> most of the command are self-described.
+> most of the commands are self-described.

 Here are a few examples of things you can using DBus.